Module traceon.field

 z, electrostatic_coeffs, magnetostatic_coeffs = FieldRadialAxial._get_interpolation_coefficients(field, zmin, zmax, N=N)

-super().__init__(z, electrostatic_coeffs, magnetostatic_coeffs)
+super().__init__(field, z, electrostatic_coeffs, magnetostatic_coeffs)

 assert self.electrostatic_coeffs.shape == (len(z)-1, backend.DERIV_2D_MAX, 6)